 - Dr Catherine Hamlin

 Hamlin Fistula Ethiopia’s Rehabilitation and Reintegration centre, Desta Mender, embodies the Hamlin Model of Care, which is grounded in a fundamental respect for women with obstetric fistula injuries and a strong commitment to provide complete and compassionate care.
-In FY20, Hamlin's Rehabilitation and Reintegration Program continued to provide holistic, patient-centric care for fistula patients.
+In Program Year 2020, Hamlin's Rehabilitation and Reintegration Program continued to provide holistic, patient-centric care for fistula patients.

 Hamlin’s team at Desta Mender continues to restore the health and dignity of women who have sustained severe or complex fistula injuries.